sethjmarcus/ForestViewScripts/README.md

     ```
     2. This should work on all Windows machines, as PowerShell should be located there for everyone
 ### Once for every machine
-Assuming the previous section has been completed, all you need to do is run the script
+Assuming the previous section has been completed, all you need to do is run the script by double clicking.